heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 PostgreSQL enforce very specific and restrictive IO-level consistency, and this was too much for our needs.
 But it's certainly not too much for *all* needs.
 There certainly are applications (take banking, for example) in which consistency is extremely important.
 You certainly are not allowed to double spend your money depending on how fast you can travel to a different server, so eventual consistency is not enough!
 All servers must coordinate.

-There's a key principle here, however: distributed programming models that attempt to accomdate everything end up doing nothing well; models that accept compromises and formalize certain properties end up being extremely useful for a subset of domains.
+There's a key principle here, however: distributed programming models that attempt to accomodate everything end up doing nothing well; models that accept compromises and formalize certain properties end up being extremely useful for a subset of domains.

 Most programming languages are "general-use".
 This works for single machine programming.
 As the world moves toward distributed programming, programmers must adopt models / languages / libraries that are built for their domain.
 It forces serious thought on the part of the programmer: what *exactly* am I trying to achieve, and what am I willing to sacrifice?